Baked Italian Chicken Thighs

 Instructions

-- Trim the chicken thighs of any excess fat and skin then wipe dry with paper towel.
+- Trim the chicken thighs of any excess fat and skin, then wipe dry with paper towels.

 - Mix together the marinade ingredients.

-- In a large, heavy duty ziplock bag combine the chicken thighs with the marinade mixture.
-Seal, remove excess air and massage the bag to ensure all the chicken is covered in marinade.
-Refrigerate to marinade.
+- In a large, heavy-duty ziplock bag, combine the chicken thighs with the marinade mixture.
+Seal, remove excess air, and massage the bag to ensure all the chicken is covered in marinade.
+Refrigerate to marinate.

 - Preheat the oven 30 minutes before baking.
 Remove the chicken thighs from the bag and arrange skin side up in a large baking pan.